Broken Bones Treatment

 How are fractures treated?

-Patient First treats many injuries at our urgent care centers including non-life threatening burns.
-You can visit any Patient First center from 8am to 8pm, any day of the week – no appointment is needed
+Patient First treats many conditions at our urgent care centers including broken bones.
+You can visit any Patient First center from 8am to 8pm, any day of the week – no appointment is needed.